-Gather and preserve any evidence of the online content or a potential unlawful online behaviour, where legally permissible.
-Confiscation of digital devices can only be done under the Temporary removal of student property by school staff procedure.
+Gather and preserve any evidence of the online content or a potential unlawful online behaviour, where legally $permissible. \ Confiscation \ of digital \ devices \ can \ only \ be \ done \ under \ the \ \underline{\text{Temporary removal of student property by}}$ school staff procedure.

-3. Is there a potential crime?

-The Queensland Criminal Code contains several applicable sections for cyberbullying.
-A list of potential relevant criminal offences can be viewed at Appendix 3, and include:
+3. Is there a potential crime? nsland Criminal Code contains several applicable sections for cyberbullying.
+A list of potential relevant

-- · unlawful stalking

-- · computer hacking and misuse

-- · possession, distribution and making child exploitation material

-- · fraud obtaining or dealing with identification information

-- criminal defamation.
+- criminal offences can be viewed at Appendix 3, and include: · unlawful stalking - · computer hacking and misuse - · possession, distribution and making child exploitation material - fraud obtaining or dealing with identification information - criminal defamation.

-inform the student's parent/s
+Inform the student's parent/s (and student if appropriate) of their

-- Report the incident to an external agency such as police, Office of the eSafety Commissioner or the Australian Cybercrime Online Reporting Network. - Report the online content/behaviour using the online tools provided by the website or app.
+- 1. Report the incident to an external agency such as police, Office of the eSafety Commissioner or the Australian Cybercrime Online Reporting Network. - 2.
+Report the online content/behaviour using the online tools provided by the website or app.